 Otisville is a tiny village located in the state of Michigan.
 With a population of 827 people and two constituent neighborhoods, Otisville is the 495th largest community in Michigan.
-Otisville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic villages.

-The rate of college-level education in Otisville is quite a bit lower than the national average among all cities of 21.84%: just 10.48% of people here over 25 have a bachelor's degree or an advanced degree.
+The rate of college-level education in Otisville is quite a bit lower than the national average among all cities of 21.84%: just 12.20% of people here over 25 have a bachelor's degree or an advanced degree.

 The most common language spoken in Otisville is English.
 Other important languages spoken here include Polish and Spanish.